 Parenting children with ADHD or associated disorders can be challenging and different from what you imagined parenting to be.
 Even parents who do not need the level of intervention of PARENT TRAINING are looking for strategies to help with parenting calming and effectively keeping the relationship intact.

-At the HALLOWELL PRACTICE For ADHD and Associated Psychiatric Disorders, we have parenting coaches who work with groups, individuals, and couples using the curriculum CALM AND CONNECTED created by Cindy Goldrich.
+At the HALLOWELL Center, we have parenting coaches who work with groups, individuals, and couples using the curriculum CALM AND CONNECTED created by Cindy Goldrich.

 To learn about our ADHD parent coach, please click on her profile below: